BlockchainDevelopmentCompany/USA-TokenTaxonomyAct/TokenTaxonomyAct-HR.md

 ## SEC.
 9. GAIN FROM SALE OR EXCHANGE OF VIRTUAL CURRENCY.

-(a) IN GENERAL.—Part III of subchapter B of chapter 1 of the Internal Revenue Code of 1986 is amended by inserting after `section 139F` the following new section:
+(a) IN GENERAL.—`Part III of subchapter B of chapter 1` of the `Internal Revenue Code of 1986` is amended by inserting after `section 139F` the following new section:

 ```
 ‘‘SEC.
 139G.
 GAIN FROM SALE OR EXCHANGE OF VIRTUAL CURRENCY.